Meet Our Staff

 My name is Dayna White.
 I am the Executive Director at Kiddie City Child Care Community Inc. in Euclid, Ohio.
 I have been the ED for 1 year now and employed at Kiddie City for going on 10 years as the Assistant Director.
 I have been in the profession of Early Childhood Education for nearing 23 yrs.
 During my career, I worked at 1 other center where I taught every age group.

 As Executive Director of Kiddie City, I take great pride in knowing that our Center is one that strives for excellence and quality in child care while promoting our 5 values, Respect, Communication, Teamwork, Responsibility and Caring.
 We have a wonderful staff who are dedicated and truly amazing at what they do.

 Part of my role as Executive Director is to keep abreast of, and advocate for the Early Childhood Education profession.
 I am currently a part of the Euclid Chamber of Commerce and Business Volunteers Unlimited (BVU).
 Being a part of these professional networks allows me the opportunity to share information with our staff and build knowledge to grow our Non-Profit Organization, which is my ultimate goal!

-Carole is the owner of our previous infant/toddler building on Wilmore and has been a successful business owner for many years.
-Gramma M is a tremendous advocate for children and their families and has recently moved back to Ohio to renovate her Kiddie City building at the corner of Wilmore and E. 200th Street as a personal residence and as a home for a new organization – Village Volunteers.
-This group will promote volunteering in Euclid.
+Carole is the former owner of our previous infant/toddler building on Wilmore and has been a successful business owner for many years.
+Gramma M is a tremendous advocate for children and their families.
+After selling the building to Mrs. Z., Gramma M moved to Hawaii.

 Sherrie Zagorc (Mrs. Z)